-The proposed subdivision shall meet all applicable performance standards or design criteria from this Ordinance, the Zoning Ordinance, the Floodplain Management Ordinance, the Loitering, Curfew and Noise Ordinance, and all other applicable land use regulations.
-If there is a conflict between the requirements of this ordinance and any other ordinance or between the requirements of other ordinances, the more stringent requirement shall apply. {Amended, effective 12/21/21}
+The proposed subdivision shall meet all applicable performance standards or design criteria from this Ordinance, the Zoning Ordinance, the Floodplain Management Ordinance, and all other applicable land use regulations.
+If there is a conflict between the requirements of this ordinance and any other ordinance or between the requirements of other ordinances, the more stringent requirement shall apply.

-For lots in large lot subdivisions, and other lots greater than twice the minimum lot area, deed restrictions and notes on the plan shall either prohibit future divisions of the lots or specify that any future division shall constitute a revision to the plan and shall require approval from the Project Review Board based upon the criteria of the subdivision statute at the time of the revision, the standards of the Town's Subdivision Ordinance then in effect, and any conditions placed on the original approval.
+For lots in large lot subdivisions, and other lots greater than twice the minimum lot size, deed restrictions and notes on the plan shall either prohibit future divisions of the lots or specify that any future division shall constitute a revision to the plan and shall require approval from the Board based upon the criteria of the subdivision statute at the time of the revision, the standards of the Town's Subdivision Ordinance then in effect, and any conditions placed on the original approval.